 Mission, Vision & Guiding Principles

-Promoting and protecting health across the lifespan through prevention, education and partnerships for all people
+Promoting and protecting health for all people across the lifespan through prevention, education, treatment, response and regulation.

 Healthy People, Healthy Places